veaba/tensorflow-docs/docs/tf.compat/v1/flags/WhitespaceSeparatedListParser.md

 ```
 Initializer.
 #### Args:
-- comma_compat: bool, whether to support comma as an additional separator.
+- `comma_compat`: bool, whether to support comma as an additional separator.
 If False then only whitespace is supported.
 This is intended only for backwards compatibility with flags that used to be comma-separated.
 ## Methods
 ### flag_type